Theatre / Rigoletto

 - Even Evil Has Standards: Sparafucile rejects Maddalena's suggestion that they take Rigoletto's money and let the Duke go, saying that he never cheats his customers.

-- Evil Sounds Deep: Sparafucile's role gives him an F2—just one off from the E2, the lowest note you're ever supposed to ask a human being to sing.
+- Sparafucile's role gives him an F2—just one off from the E2, the lowest note you're ever supposed to ask a human being to sing, and he is evil, but relatively sympathetic.

 - Hitman with a Heart: Sparafucile, to at least a degree.
 He takes his jobs seriously due to his honor, never double-crosses anyone, and cares for his younger sister Maddalena.
 Though "Sister" and "brother" may be nineteenth-century euphemisms for "prostitute" and "pimp".

 - Hypocritical Humor: The love-'em-and-leave-'em Duke is the one claiming that "Woman Is Fickle"?
 (Alternatively, he's just using this as his excuse for his philandering ways, at which point he is still a jerkass but no longer a hypocrite.)